SuperbTUM/real-time-ReID-tracking/README.md

 - [x] To check whether background information is helpful with a hyperparameter to zoom, inspired by an ECCV18' paper.

-## Update

-- Mar.
-15, 2023, Add Swin-Transformer & ViT w/.
-Side Information and multi-scale features
-- Jan.
-24, 2023, Add VAE-GAN/WGAN to support generating better synthetic images
-- Sep.
-24, Support distributed training w/.
-PyTorch
-- Feb.
-27, Consider class-imbalanced problem and build balanced dataset for Market-1501 training set
-- Feb.
-22, Add Video-based training code and switch IoU to DIoU
-- Feb.
-11, Add IBN and modified MIN_CONF to 0.5
-- Feb.
-8, 2022 Reformat files
-- Feb.
-4, 2022  Add some thoughts
-- Jan.
-3, 2022  Add more details
-- Dec.
-20, 2021  First submit

 ## Introduction

-From Sort to OCSort, we become aware that deep feature extractor is crucial in both re-identification and multiple object tracking.
+From Sort to OCSort, we are becoming aware that deep feature extractor is crucial in both re-identification and multiple object tracking.
-The project combines Yolo detection, deep feature extractor for re-identification and MOT.
+The project integrates Yolo detection, GAN, deep feature extractor for re-identification and MOT.
 The baseline is a Yolov5(now is YoloV8!) based DeepSort(now is DeepOCSort & StrongSort) algorithm.
 Everything can be found [here](https://github.com/mikel-brostrom/yolo_tracking).
 The author has updated the repository with import of fast-reid package.
 The baseline backbone for re-identification is simply ResNet-18.